DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 4. Implement Wizard Step Create/ Update (Part2) [here](/04_ImplementWizardStep1Part2.md)

-   Part two includes implementing the creation of a new import with a flow.
-Reason is a limitation of the EditForm control that does not return the values for the newly created record.
-For the edit case the standard functionality is sufficient.
+   In that step the import header will be created without that acts as empty shell for the uploaded import data.
+Reason for the involving an embedded flow are limitations of the used controls.

-5. **Optional advanced extra task:** Implement approval [here](/05_ImplementApprovalFlow.md)
+5. **Optional advanced extra task:** Implement approval flow [here](/05_ImplementApprovalFlow.md)

 :white_check_mark: We also created a working solution located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
 The solution is provided as solution so you have to import it to your environment.
 If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.